Cappycot/Cygnet/README.md

 **To-Do I am probably going to procrastinate on indefinitely:**

-I still need to credit the repositories that I drew Corsair iCUE SDK Python code from.
+I still need to properly credit the repositories that I drew Corsair iCUE SDK Python code from.